 Mike Lake has been an atheist all his life.
 He grew up on a dairy farm in Gloucestershire and has a degree in Psychology.
 He worked for Rolls Royce in Derby then became a teacher for six enjoyable years before setting up his own software company.
 Since he retired at the age of 50 he has invented several new products and set up new companies to manufacture and sell them.

-He is an active member of the British Humanist Association (BHA) and the National Secular Society (NSS) and he was the founder of DASH: Derbyshire Atheists, Secularists and Humanists.
+He is an active member of Humanists UK and the National Secular Society and he was the founder of DASH: Derbyshire Atheists, Secularists and Humanists.
 He is the author of "No Need For God - a young person's guide to non-belief".

 Each year Mike speaks to hundreds of school students as part of their RE lessons where he presents Atheist Humanism as an example of a non-theist world view.

 He has taken part in debates and panel discussions at many colleges and Universities including Aston, Birmingham, Bristol, Cambridge, Derby, Durham, Leeds, Leicester, Manchester, Nottingham and Oxford.
 He has been invited to speak by Christian Unions, Islamic Societies, Atheist Societies, debating societies and many more.